thoxly/tz-hz/README.md

-# ELMA365 Documentation Crawler
+# ELMA365 Agent Pipeline with MCP

-FastAPI application for crawling, normalizing, and storing ELMA365 documentation pages.
+FastAPI application for crawling, normalizing, and storing ELMA365 documentation pages, with an agent pipeline for process automation design.

 ## Features